BlasiusVonSzerencsi/wake-on-lan-ruby/README.md

 # WakeOnLan

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/wake_on_lan`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Send Wake on LAN magic packet to the broadcast address, to wake up the device with the specified MAC address.

-TODO: Delete this and the text above, and describe your gem
+For more info on WOL please see: https://en.wikipedia.org/wiki/Wake-on-LAN

 ## Installation